pAzami/SideScroller/README.md

 This is a personal project that was built with the Unity engine.

-Current files are in Unity version: 2019.2.9f1
+The project is currently using Unity version: 2019.2.9f1

 # Releases

-All release builds will be uploaded to this repository: ://github.com/pAzami/SwiftToesTheGame
+All release builds will be uploaded to this repository: //github.com/pAzami/SwiftToesTheGame

 ## Play Now
 - WebGL v1-2019.10.23: https://pazami.github.io/SwiftToesTheGame/